-Genève Airport is really close and has a huge amount of flights per day so one of the most convenient options www.gva.ch.
+Genève Airport is the closest and has a huge amount of flights per day so one of the most convenient options www.gva.ch.
 Geneva is approximately 1½ hours by car or taxi.

 GETTING TO VERBIER

-Once I get there, how do I get to Verbier?
+Once I get to Geneva, how do I get to Verbier?

 There are many car rental companies in the airport which you can contact through the airport here.
 You can also go online to each of the car rental companies websites and book the car in advance.
 Europecar, Hertz, Avis, Budget, National, Alamo and Sixt all operate from within the airport.
 It is advisable to book your car in advance, especially in busy periods or high season where they may not have a car available when you come off your flight.

 The train departs from underneath Geneva Airport, so it is convenient to get to with luggage.
-The journey is scenic and the Swiss Trains are renowned for being on time.
+The journey is scenic and the Swiss trains are renowned for being on time.
 The train takes you from Geneva Airport to Martigny, where you change for a smaller train to Le Chable in the valley below Verbier.
-From here there is a bus waiting for you that takes you to whichever bus stop you require in Verbier.
+From here there is a bus waiting for you that takes you to whichever bus stop you require in Verbier or if you arrive whilst it’s still running you can catch the cable car up to Verbier.
 Please see www.sbb.ch for more information, timetables and booking.

 Also try Snow Carbons ‘Journey Finder’ which finds the best train to fit your journey from UK to Verbier and return.